-The 44 voters are not allowed to talk about any part of the discussion they had during a 7-hour, 37-minute selection meeting here Saturday, so we are left to speculate.
-Here are three possible reasons you might hear for why Parcells didn't get in and my opinion on the validity of each:
+The 44 voters are not allowed to discuss any part of the discussion they had during a seven-hour, 37-minute selection meeting here Saturday, so we are left to speculate.
+Here are three possible reasons you might hear for why Parcells didn't get in, and my opinion on the validity of each:

 1. He might come back.
 Parcells has retired four times and returned to football three times, most recently in 2007 as the Miami Dolphins' director of football operations.
-There's a sense the voters like to make sure a guy's career is really over before they elect him, which is the main reason for the five-year waiting period.
-While I don't have any insight into the discussion that went on Saturday, I do know many of the football writers in the room, and I don't think there's a sense among the current football media community that the 70-year-old Parcells, who now works as an ESPN studio analyst, might return to the sidelines or a front office.
+There's a sense that voters like to make sure a guy's career is really over before electing him, which is the main reason for the five-year waiting period.
+But while I don't have any insight into the discussion that went on Saturday, I do know many of the football writers in the room, and I don't think there's a sense among the current football media community that the 70-year-old Parcells, who now works as an ESPN studio analyst, might return to the sidelines or a front office.
 I do not believe this is one of the reasons he did not get elected.

 2. Two Super Bowl wins isn't enough.
 It's impressive that Parcells won two Super Bowl titles with the Giants, but he's hardly the only coach to turn the trick.
-George Seifert, Jimmy Johnson and Tom Flores each won two Super Bowls, and none of them is in the Hall of Fame.
+George Seifert, Jimmy Johnson and Tom Flores each won two Super Bowls, and none of them is in.
 Winning it twice doesn't make you automatic.
-Now, the primary argument for Parcells is that he built all four of the teams he coached into playoff teams, and took the Giants and the Patriots to the Super Bowl.
-Being able to go multiple places and build winners is impressive, and it's likely what will get him in eventually.
+Now, the primary argument for Parcells is that he built all four of the teams he coached into playoff teams and took the Giants and the Patriots to the Super Bowl.
+Being able to go multiple places and build winners is impressive, and it's likely what gets him in eventually.
 But playoff and Super Bowl success are, I believe, major factors in this particular committee's decision-making, and two isn't three.
 My guess is that the names of Flores, Johnson and Seifert were brought up by people who voted against Parcells on Saturday.